aws-samples/macie-findings-to-slack/README.md

 1. Use the following link to create a new Slack Workspace for yourself:
 https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-workspace

-_Note After completing these steps, you should have a slack workspace with a name you used to create it.
+_Note: After completing these steps, you should have a slack workspace with a name you used to create it.
 Keep this information handy._

 ### Create a channel to receive Macie Findings

 When you created the Slack workspace, you would have typed in something under “What is your Company doing?”.
 This sets up a default channel on Slack.
 You can choose to use this to receive Macie findings or create a new channel.

-_Note If you want to create a new channel click on the **+** next to **Channels** and create a new channel._
+_Note: If you want to create a new channel click on the **+** next to **Channels** and create a new channel._

 ### Create an Incoming Webhook in Slack API